adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/layouts-in-eleventy.md

 ```
 {% endraw %}

-This is almost identical to our original index file except it has two snippets: `{{ title }}` and `{{ content }}` replacing the content we had for this page.
+This is almost identical to our original index file except it has two snippets: {% raw %}{{ title }}{% endraw %} and {% raw %}{{ content }}{% endraw %} replacing the content we had for this page.
 These snippets are a templating language called [Liquid](https://liquidjs.com/).
 If you’ve used the static site generator Jekyll before, this will all look very familiar.

 Now we can reference the new layout in `/index.html` and change the page to only specify the placeholders for content — title and content.
 Replace the contents of `/index.html` with the following: